csiro-data-school/python/_episodes/09-lists.md

 ---
 ## Collections

 We have already encountered some simple Python types like integers, strings and booleans.
 Now we will see how we can group multiple values together in a collection – like a list of numbers or a list of names.
-Collections in Python are containers that are used to store collections of data, and include lists, dictionaries and tuples, which will cover in future lessons.
+Collections in Python are containers that are used to store collections of data, and include lists, dictionaries and tuples, which we will cover in future lessons.

 ### Lists